RuiAreiasMAT/mat.tap.query.api/docs/Installation.md

   "OAuthServer": "http://localhost:5000"
 }
 ```

+**Please note, that daemon is using configuration file from /opt/MAT.TAP.IdentityServer/appsettings.Production.json and that service needs restart to reconfigure.**

 - `OAuthServer`: Address of the OAuthServer for authorization (User CRUD API). **If you accessing API from outside using external IP adress you might need to put external address here.**
 - `InitializeDatabase`: True to initialize database configured in ConnectionStrings section.